 Note: - Curcumin I: Curcumin, Curcumin II: Demethoxycurcumin (DMC), Curcumin III: Bis-demethoxycurcumin (BDMC)

-Table 1.a summarized that turmeric contains the major amount of Curcumin I ((1E,6E)-1,7- bis(4-hydroxy-3-methoxyphenyl)-1,6-heptadiene-3,5-dione) in comparison to other curcuminoids i.e., curcumin II (DMC) and curcumin III (BDMC).
-It is an initial isolated yellow color spice that also exists in keto-enol form (Figure 1.a).
-The molecular formula of curcumin is C21H20O6 and its molecular weight is 368.39 g/mol.1, 3, 10, 15, 29-30
+Table 1.a shows that turmeric contains greater amounts of curcumin I ((1E,6E)-1,7- bis(4-hydroxy-3-methoxyphenyl)-1,6-heptadiene-3,5-dione) than other curcuminoids, i.e., curcumin II (DMC) and curcumin III (BDMC).
+It is an initially isolated yellow spice that also exists in keto-enol form (Figure 1.a).
+The molecular formula of curcumin is C21H20O6, and its molecular weight is 368.39 g/mol.1, 3, 10, 15, 29-30

-Characteristic Features of Curcumin
+Characteristic features of curcumin

 Curcumin exists in two tautomeric forms (1 and 2).
-The existence of these tautomers depends upon various factors like stability of the tautomer, solvent, polarity, etc. In non-polar and moderately polar solvents enol form is generally more preferred than the keto form.
-In the crystal state, curcumin mainly exists as a cis-enol configuration which is stabilized by resonance- assisted hydrogen bonding.
-On the other hand, in the solution phase, it exists in a trans-enolic form where the configuration of Pi-electron clouds is dispersed completely in the whole molecule (Figure 1.a).
-The dipole moment of curcumin in the ground state is given as 10.77 D which is calculated computationally.
-Curcumin is hydrophobic in nature with the LogP value of
+The existence of these tautomers depends upon various factors, such as the stability of the tautomer, solvent, and polarity.
+In nonpolar and moderately polar solvents, the enol form is generally more preferred than the keto form.
+In the crystalline state, curcumin mainly exists in a cis-enol configuration, which is stabilized by resonance- assisted hydrogen bonding.
+On the other hand, in the solution phase, it exists in a trans-enolic form where the configuration of the Pi-electron clouds is dispersed completely throughout the whole molecule (Figure 1.a).
+The dipole moment of curcumin in the ground state is 10.77 D, which is calculated computationally.
+Curcumin is hydrophobic in nature, with a LogP value of

 ~ 3.0.
-It is insoluble in water but has shown solubility in solvents like dimethyl sulfoxide (DMSO), methanol, ethanol, and acetone.
-Further, strong absorption bands of curcumin have been observed in the UV spectra.
-One band exists in the visible region in the range of 410-430 nm and a second band at 265 nm.
-It has shown the molar extinction coefficient at 55000dm3mol-
+It is insoluble in water but has shown solubility in solvents such as dimethyl sulfoxide (DMSO), methanol, ethanol, and acetone.
+Furthermore, strong absorption bands of curcumin were observed in the UV spectra.
+One band exists in the visible region in the range of 410–430 nm, and a second band exists at 265 nm.
+The molar extinction coefficient is 55000dm3mol--

-1cm-1 at 425nm in methanol.1, 15, 31-32
+1 cm-1 at 425 nm in methanol.1, 15, 31-32

 Figure 1.a.
 Structures of curcuminoids